InnuendoPi/Brautomat32/docs/en/Grundeinrichtung/ids.md

 ## Configuring the PID Controller

 After completing the basic setup, the PID controller must be configured in the PID Manager tab.
 This controller automatically adjusts the power output of the GGM IDS to maintain the mash temperature (actual temperature) at the target temperature.
-A well-configured PID controller ensures that the set temperature is held precisely during the rest period.
+A well-configured PID controller ensures that the target temperature is held precisely during the rest period.

 The PID controller is configured using two parameters: